skirino/dist_agent/README.md

 # Concepts

 - Distributed agent
+    - Distributed agent represents a state and its associated behaviour.
+      It can also take autonomous actions using the tick mechanism (explained below).
     - Each distributed agent is identified by the following triplet:
         - `quota_id`: a `String.t` that specifies the quota which this distributed agent belongs to
         - `module`: a callback module of `DistAgent.Behaviour`